simomarsili/mpl/README.md

 We used mpl to predict chromatin-related protein-protein interactions (details in our paper ["Epigenomic co-localization and co-evolution reveal a key role for 5hmC as a communication hub in the chromatin network of ESCs"](http://www.sciencedirect.com/science/article/pii/S2211124716000280)) and contacts located at interfaces of eukaryotic protein heterodimers (["Conservation of coevolving protein interfaces bridges prokaryote--eukaryote homologies in the twilight zone"](http://www.pnas.org/content/113/52/15018.full)).

-This version of the code is no longer mantained, and is deposited here for reproducibility and to make it open source.
+This version of the code is no longer maintained, and is deposited here for reproducibility and to make it open source.

 # LICENSE (BSD 3 clause)